Cost Breakdown: Average Cost to Prep Facilities for Workplace Drug Testing

 • Spill and waste protocols

-• Staff oversight to manage viability of samples
+• Staff oversight to manage the viability of samples

 • HR staff supervision to ensure “nil by mouth” (no eating, drinking, smoking, or chewing gum) prior to testing